eccomcoe/TagEditorPolicy/README.md

 Usage:

 You can directly deploy the CloudFormation template TagEditorPolicy.json, and associate it with the IAM user or IAM role that needs to use TagEditor.
 Alternatively, you can merge TagEditorPolicy.json into your own CloudFormation template.

+You are welcome to submit a pull request to merge any tag operation permissions you have used.